pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 but doesn't it just mean that they're looking at the same time in different spaces to find a solution?
-But not necessarily they're going to find first, but they can, because it's probability is a bit higher, but they have two slow computers, one very fast computer can beat them.
+But not necessarily they're going to find first, but they can, because its probability is a bit higher, but **if they have two slow computers, one very fast computer can beat them**.

 prof: Definitely, yeah, that's the case.
 So if they have two slow laptops, and you have a very fast one,